As the slogan for Arby’s goes, “We have the meats.” This is good news for anyone looking to grab a quick low-carb meal for not a lot of money.

 #1.
 Know what you want before you go

-Arby’s has 32 different sandwich selections.
+Arby’s has dozens of different sandwich selections, and they are constantly adding more.
 This can be overwhelming if you pull up to the drive-through without doing your homework first.
-If you’re already hungry, you might have a hard time making a smart decision or end up ordering your food wrong.
+If you’re already hungry, you might have a hard time making a smart decision or you might end up ordering your food wrong.

 Our suggestion is to know what you want before you go.
-Stick with a beef or pork sandwich as these meats have the highest fat content.
+Stick with a beef or pork bunless and sauceless sandwich as these meats have the highest fat content.
 They also have a ton of chicken and turkey options, too.

 You may want to check out the Arby’s website before you go so you can make a quick decision.